KhtaAi/Prompt-Creator-from-projects/Readme.md

 - **Tree Structure Display:** Automatically generates a clean tree diagram of your project structure.
 - **Project Summary:** Option to prepend a summary file to the final output.
 - **Multiple Formats:** Get the output as a plain text file (`.txt`) or in Markdown (`.md`).
-- **Simple Management:** Easily update or uninstall the tool via the command line.
+- **Simple Management:** Easily update, uninstall, or check the version of the tool via the command line.

 ---

 ## 🚀 Installation

 **Prerequisite:** You must have **[Git](https://git-scm.com/downloads)** installed on your system.
 Run the following command in your terminal to install the package from the public GitHub repository:

 ```bash